soumildatta/RemoteCabinet/README.md

 ## Running RemoteCabinet

 Executing this program is fairly straightforward.
 Note that for this program to work, the server script must be started first on the server machine so that a client can connect to it.
-There are 3 steps to starting the server script:
+The directory that contains the server script will serve as the base directory for your storage system.
+There are 2 steps to starting the server script:

-1. On the server machine, change directory to the folder containing the server script RCServer.py
+1. On the server machine, change directory to the folder containing the server script RCServer.py.
+Alternatively, move __RCServer.py__ to the folder you want to use as the base directory for your storage system.
-2. Start the server with the command: python RCServer.py
+2. Start the server with: `python RCServer.py`
-3. In the case where the above command does not work, start the server with the command: python3 RCServer.py

 The RemoteCabinet client or server scripts can be terminated through a regular command-line keyboard interrupt (CTRL + C / CMD + C).
-A server will only shut down once all client have disconnected, even after a keyboard interrupt is initiated in the server.
+A server will only shut down once all client have disconnected to prevent potential issues, even after a keyboard interrupt is initiated in the server.

 ## Contributions to the Project
 Contributions to this project are very welcome.
 There is definitely room for improvement, and I welcome anyone to share their ideas or improve upon this project.
 You can create a new issue if you notice a problem or see room for improvement, or solve one of the existing issues.
-Solve an issue by creating a fork to the repository, and creating a pull request with the necessary fixes.